docker-archive/classicswarm/docs/install-manual.md

 After creating the discovery backend, you can create the Swarm managers.
 In this step, you are going to create two Swarm managers in a high-availability configuration.
 The first manager you run becomes the Swarm's *primary manager*.
 Some documentation still refers to a primary manager as a "master", but that term has been superseded.
 The second manager you run serves as a *replica*.
 If the primary manager becomes unavailable, the cluster elects the replica as the primary manager.

-1. To create the primary manager in a high-availability Swarm cluster, use the following syntax:

-        $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise <manager0_ip>:4000 consul://<consul_ip>:8500

-    Because this is particular manager is on the same `manager0` and `consul0` instance as the consul node, replace both `<manager0_ip>` and `<consul_ip>` with the same IP address.
-For example:

-        $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.161:4000 consul://172.30.0.161:8500

-2. Enter `docker ps`.

-    From the output, verify that both a Swarm cluster and a consul container are running.
-    Then, disconnect from the `manager0` and `consul0` instance.

-3. Connect to the `manager1` node and use `ifconfig` to get its IP address.
+1. Use SSH to connect to the `manager0` instance and use `ifconfig` to get its IP address.

         $ ifconfig

+2. To create the primary manager in a high-availability Swarm cluster, use the following syntax:

+        $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise <manager0_ip>:4000 consul://<consul0_ip>:8500

+    Replacing `<manager0_ip>` and `<consul0_ip>` with the IP address from the previous command, for example:

+        $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise 172.30.0.125:4000 consul://172.30.0.161:8500

+3. Enter `docker ps`.

+    From the output, verify that a Swarm cluster container is running.
+    Then, disconnect from the `manager0` instance.

+4. Connect to the `manager1` node and use `ifconfig` to get its IP address.

+        $ ifconfig

-4. Start the secondary Swarm manager using following command.
+5. Start the secondary Swarm manager using following command.

       Replacing `<manager1_ip>` with the IP address from the previous command, for example:

         $ docker run -d -p 4000:4000 swarm manage -H :4000 --replication --advertise <manager1_ip>:4000 consul://172.30.0.161:8500

-5. Enter `docker ps`to verify that a Swarm container is running.
+6. Enter `docker ps`to verify that a Swarm container is running.
+Then disconnect from the `manager1` instance.

-6. Connect to `node0` and `node1` in turn and join them to the cluster.
+7. Connect to `node0` and `node1` in turn and join them to the cluster.

     a.
 Get the node IP addresses with the `ifconfig` command.

     b.
 Start a Swarm container each using the following syntax:

-        docker run -d swarm join --advertise=<node_ip>:2375 consul://<consul_ip>:8500
+        docker run -d swarm join --advertise=<node_ip>:2375 consul://<consul0_ip>:8500

       For example:

         $ docker run -d swarm join --advertise=172.30.0.69:2375 consul://172.30.0.161:8500

+    c.
+Enter `docker ps` to verify that the Swarm cluster container started from the previous command is running.

 Your small Swarm cluster is up and running on multiple hosts, providing you with a high-availability virtual Docker Engine.
 To increase its reliability and capacity, you can add more Swarm managers, nodes, and a high-availability discovery backend.